nothke/shakedown-docs/modding.md

 * LOOK AT THE CONSOLE!
 When the game starts, it loads the track and car files.
 Any import error will output both in the console and in the `log.txt` file.
 You can alt-tab to the console during gameplay.
 It's much easier to spot errors in the console because it will shine bright red.
 But in case of a crash check `log.txt` first (before complaining :P)
 * Prefer using box colldiers for small objects that don't need precise collision.
 In Monty stage those are for example chairs and tables in the town, as mesh colliders would be too dense and unnecessarily slow down the game.
 * Exporting .png images with alpha in Photoshop will by default treat alpha as transparency.
 To export alpha properly as a separate channel without ruining RGB channels, use the [SuperPNG extension](http://www.fnordware.com/superpng/).
 My personal preference for textures is png, but format itself ultimately doesn't matter if you export gltf/glb with jpeg setting on.
+* Note that gltf/glb recognizes mesh instances, if multiple objects use the same mesh, it will reuse it.
+It can greatly reduce the size of the track and loading times especially if there are many reused objects, like trees.
+Although the problem with instancing is that it will not have unique vertex color baked lighting applied.
+To instance objects in blender (reuse the same mesh) use alt + D when copying instead of ctrl + D

 ### Splat Material